Coronavirus advice for cancer patients & survivors

 Anyone in this category who potentially has symptoms of coronavirus (cough, shortness of breath, fever) should:

-Hospitals continue to function and deliver quality cancer treatment, and have introduced a number of additional measures aimed at reducing the risks of coronavirus infection.
+Hospitals continue to function and deliver quality cancer treatment.
+They have introduced a number of additional measures aimed at reducing the risks of coronavirus infection.
 Some of these measures include:

-Most cancer treating hospitals are now pre-screening and screening patients for coronavirus before they come into their clinic.
+Most cancer treating hospitals are now pre-screening and screening patients for coronavirus before they go into their appointment.

 As you enter your hospital or treatment clinic a nurse may check your temperature, and again assess if you are showing any signs of infection.
 This is to ensure that you are not affected by coronavirus before you start your treatment and to stop the potential spread of infection to other patients and hospital staff.